autorope/donkeycar/docs/guide/install_software.md

 ```

 Replace `<your network name>` with the ID of your network.
 Leave the quotes.
 I've seen problems when the network name contained an apostrophe, like "Joe's iPhone".
 Replace `<your password>` with your password, leaving it surrounded by quotes.
 If it bothers you to leave your password unencrypted, you may change the [contents later](https://unix.stackexchange.com/questions/278946/hiding-passwords-in-wpa-supplicant-conf-with-wpa-eap-and-mschap-v2) once you've gotten the pi to boot and log-in.

 * Save this file to the root of __boot__ partition with the filename `wpa_supplicant.conf`.
 On first boot, this file will be moved to `/etc/wpa_supplicant/wpa_supplicant.conf` where it may be edited later.

 ##### Setup Pi's Hostname
 We can also setup the hostname so that your Pi easier to find once on the network.
 If yours is the only Pi on the network, then you can find it with

 ```
 ping d2.local
 ```

 once it's booted.
 If there are many other Pi's on the network, then this will have problems.
 If you are on a Linux machine, or are able to edit the UUID partition, then you can edit the `/etc/hostname` and `/etc/hosts` files now to make finding your pi on the network easier after boot.
 Edit those to replace `raspberrypi` with a name of your choosing.
 Use all lower case, no special characters, no hyphens, no underscores `_`.

 ```
 sudo vi /media/userID/UUID/etc/hostname
 sudo vi /media/userID/UUID/etc/hosts
 ```

 Now you're SD card is ready.
 Eject it from your computer, put it in the Pi
 and plug in the Pi.

 ### Connecting to the Pi

-If you followed the above instructions to add wifi access you're Pi should
+If you followed the above instructions to add wifi access your Pi should
 now be connected to your wifi network.
-Now you need to find it's IP address
+Now you need to find its IP address
 so you can connect to it via SSH.

 The easiest way (on Ubuntu) is to use the `findcar` donkey command.
 You can try `ping raspberrypi.local`.
 If you've modified the hostname, then you should try: `ping <your hostname>.local`.
 This will fail on a windows machine.
 Windows users will need the full IP address (unless using cygwin).

 If you are having troubles locating your Pi on the network, you will want to plug in an HDMI monitor and USB keyboard into the Pi.
 Boot it.
 Login with:

 * Username: __pi__
 * Password: __asdfasdf__
   * The older disk images use the password `raspberry`

 Then try the command:

 ```